OxfordDemSci/dgg-www/www/public_html/md/team.md

 ### Web Developer
 <img src="../img/staff/maksym.jpg" alt="Photo of Maksym" width="400" width="400">

+Maksym is co-founder and director of
+<a href="https://www.gisrede.com/" target="_blank">GISRede</a>,
-Maksym is co-founder and director of [GISRede](https://www.gisrede.com/), and he leads the Spatial Data Infrastructure team of the WorldPop research group at the University of Southampton.
+and he leads the Spatial Data
+Infrastructure team of the WorldPop research group at the University of Southampton.
 He received an MSc in Applied Mathematics in 2002 and a Master’s degree in Software Development in 2004 from Kharkiv State University, Ukraine.
 He completed his PhD in Computational Mathematics (Fluid Dynamics), at the University of Southampton in 2008.
 During a